Michèle Magema: Biography

-Michèle Magema artworks are at the intermediary mental zone between individual histories, history and art history.
-She tries to establish a permanent dialogue between her own stories and souvenirs with the collective memory of the spectators by approaching different themes such as feminism, sociology, politics, and mythology.
-The presence or the absence of the body is always at the center of her work.
+Michèle Magema artworks are at the intermediary mental zone between individual histories, global history and art history.
+She establishes a permanent dialogue between her own stories and souvenirs with the collective memory of the spectators by approaching different themes such as feminism, sociology, politics, and mythology.
+The presence or the absence of the body is always at the centre of her work.

 Michèle Magema earned several art awards and professional achievements among which the first prize of the Dakar Biennale 2004 and the Yango Biennale IFAA prize 2014.
 Some of her works are stored within private contemporary art collections including Sindika Dokolo Collection in Luanda (Angola), Tervuren Contemporary Collection (Belgium) and the Artothèque Villeurbanne (France).

 One of her most well-known works is Oyé Oyé, (2004) a two‐channel video installation, in which a woman (Magema) is shown marching in place on the left, while on the right historic footage of Zaire's Mobutu Sese Seko overseeing parades of Congolese cultural pride.

+Feminism

+During Michèle Magema's time at École nationale supériere des Beaux-Arts (National School for Fine Arts) at Cergy, she was unable to find female Congolese artists to draw inspiration from.
+This experience led her to decide to become a notable female Congolese artist herself.
+Magema's artwork contends with the notion of Afro-feminisms.
+Magema has shared that in her conception of Afro-feminism, the matrilineal line holds significance- a value passed down from her own mother.
+She says that her work, Mémoire Hévéa, translating from French to Rubber Tree Memory, explores this concept of feminist heritage most of her art works.
+Magema subscribes to the idea of multiple fluid feminisms.